Shark Bite first aid

-Recently, Cape Cod's white sharks and grey seals have gained local and national attention.
-Both species existed long before Cape Cod was settled or became a popular destination, and in recent years their numbers have increased.
-Sharks have existed for more than 400 million years.
+White sharks off the coast of Massachusetts have gained local and national attention.
+The species existed long before coastal communities were settled or became popular destinations, and in recent years their numbers have increased.
 As top predators, sharks are critical for maintaining a healthy and balanced marine ecosystem.

 The inshore waters off many Cape Cod and South Shore beaches are preferred feeding grounds for white sharks.
-They come to these areas to feed on seals.
-While white shark encounters with humans are rare, they have occurred off Cape Cod.
+They hunt and feed on seals close to shore.
+While white shark bites on humans are rare, they have occurred off Cape Cod.
 The most recent bite resulted in a fatality.